bengtssonpalme/MPBIO-BBT045-2025/git-exercise-1.md

 If you just check out a commit, it does not undo changes in the repository’s history.
 Instead, it allows you to inspect or temporarily work with the state of the repository at that commit.
 If you create commits in this detached HEAD state, you must create a branch or lose those commits when switching back to a branch.

 See the *Reset,Checkout, and Revert* page under *Further Reading* below for more details.

-## Take-aways
-* To displays differences between commits use `git diff`
-* You can see unique commit IDs with `git log`
-* You can  explore and retrieve any committed version of a file with `git checkout`
-* Make small commits

 ## Further reading
 * A very good [Git tutorial by software carpentry](https://swcarpentry.github.io/git-novice/index.html) (inspiration for this tutorial)